 Noise by Part of Everett Mall South

 Average noise levels for Everett Mall South residents, grouped by direction from the center of Everett Mall South.
-Southern Everett Mall South carries the highest population-weighted average; Northern Everett Mall South carries the lowest.
-Just 12% of residents in Northern Everett Mall South live in blocks above the EPA's 55 dBA threshold, a third of the share in Southern Everett Mall South.
+The highest population-weighted average is in southern Everett Mall South; the lowest is in northern Everett Mall South, where just 14% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central Everett Mall South